Do You Have Diabetic Feet? What Can You Do About It?

 Don't forget about your health care visit!
 Even though you can't see the problem yet, it's good to have a thorough foot exam to learn more about taking care of your feet.

 Proper foot care is your priority.
-Make sure to contact your local foot doctor at Dr. Foot clinic to get your feet checked.
+Make sure to contact your local podiatrist at Dr Foot Podiatry Clinic to get your feet checked.

 We are a team of qualified foot and ankle specialist who can help you develop your ideal diabetes self-care plan.